srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_10-analyze-time-stamped-data-with-time-series-insights.md

     > **Note**: You gave the **Time Series Insights environment** resource the name **tsi-az220-training**.
 You should also see the *Time Series Insights event source* that you created, but for now you want to have the TSI environment opened.

-1. On the **Time Series Insights environment** blade, in the left side navigation menu, under **Settings**, click **Event Sources**.
+1. On the **Time Series Insights environment** blade, on the left-side menu under **Settings**, click **Event Sources**.

 1. On the **Event Sources** pane, notice the **iot-az220-training-{your-id}** Event Source in the list.

-    This is the event source that was configured when the TSI resource was created.
+    This is the event source that you configured when the TSI resource was created.

 1. To view the event source details, click **iot-az220-training-{your-id}**.